-The next time you pour a cold one, you might stop and propose a toast to metals.
+The next time you pour a cold one, you might stop and propose a toast to Alaska mined metals.
 Come again?
-That’s right, various metals play an important role in the beer brewing process either as essential elements in trace amounts or as components of specific equipment.
+That’s right, various metals play an important role in the beer brewing process, either as essential elements in trace amounts or as components of specific equipment.

 Ingredients like hops, barley, and wheat are certainly key to infusing craft beers with specific characteristics, but using the right metals in brewing equipment can really raise the bar in the flavor equation.

 Farfetched?
 Hardly!
 There’s more than a grain of truth here.
 Metals in a brew pot or fermenter, for example, can greatly impact the essence of your favorite IPA, ale, or lager.
-Different metals have their own subtle characteristics that help to create the taste and even aromas of your number one imbibable, making them pitcher perfect.
+Different metals have their own subtle characteristics that help to create the taste and even aromas of your number one imbibable, making them pitcher-perfect.
+Additionally, all of these metals can be mined responsibly in Alaska.

 Did You Know?
 The largest producing zinc mine in the United States is Red Dog Mine near Kotzebue, Alaska.